Defacto2/df2/README.md

   df2 [command]

 Available Commands:
-  approve     Approve the records that are ready to go live. clean       Discover or clean orphan files. config      Configure the settings for this tool. demozoo     Interact with Demozoo.org submissions. fix         Fixes database entries and records. help        Help about any command lookup      Lookup the file URL of a record's ID or UUID.
+  apis        Batch data synchronization with remote APIs. approve     Approve the records that are ready to go live. clean       Discover or clean orphan files. config      Configure the settings for this tool. demozoo     Interact with Demozoo submissions. fix         Fixes database entries and records. help        Help about any command lookup      Lookup the file URL of a record's ID or UUID.